1stsetup/node-red-contrib-otgw/readme.md

 **Outputs**
-* 1st output will contains results of input topics 'cmd' and 'data' and for events and printSummary mode.
-The topic will tell what the payload is 'cmd', 'data', 'event' or 'printSummary'.
+* 1st output will contains results of input topics 'cmd' and 'data' and for events, printSummary mode and otgwErrors.
+The topic will tell what the payload is 'cmd', 'data', 'event', 'printSummary' or 'otgwError'.
 * 2nd output will contain updates "Gateway to Boiler"  (status == "R")
 * 3rd output will contain updates "From Boiler"  (status == "B")
 * 4th output will contain updates "From thermostat"  (status == "T")